 What Is Wedding Videography?

-There is nothing quite like a wedding video to bring back memories of a special day for the bride, groom, and all the guests that were lucky enough to be there.
+There is nothing quite like a wedding video to bring back memories of a special day for the bride, groom, and all the guests that were lucky enough to be in attendance.

 Simply put, a wedding video is a chronicle of the couple’s big day.
 A compilation of many different types of shots that are edited together to tell the story of a wedding day.